barbosaRaphael/awesome-node-app/README.md

 Setup environment variables, create a **.env** file in the root directory, the same directory where app.ts is located.
 You should not, under any circumstances, push any of the info below to a public repository.

-    APP_PORT=3000    #Chose the port the app will listen to
+    APP_PORT=3000    #Choose the port the app will listen to

     DB_LOGIN=user    #mongodb user login